grscheller/neovim-notes/VimFactoids.md

 # Vim Factoids

+These "factoids" are generally true of both Vim and Neovim.
+At this time I have no good way to verify them directly with vim since I no longer install it.

 ## Buffers and registers in Vim

 These are areas that can store text.
 The three most important ones,